 If you’re looking for a good distance ball, the TaylorMade Distance+ is undoubtedly among the most popular and successful on the market.
-It has average customer ratings of 4.6/5 on the TaylorMade website and 4.6/5 on Amazon where it is also an Amazon’s Choice pick.

 This ball all about speed.
 It’s suitable for a wide range of golfers, and its soft REACT Speed Core is engineered for easy compression by those with slower swing speeds — this is despite a moderate compression rating of 77.